j-ew-s/recipes-api/README.md

 ``

-Once we get it up lets run the app  using name as dev-receipts-api passing the mongodb connection as parameter using port 8087 and run it on detached mode.
+Once we get it up lets run the app  using name as dev-recipes-api passing the mongodb connection as parameter using port 8087 and run it on detached mode.

 ``
-docker run -d --name dev-receipts-api -e MONGO_URL=mongodb://172.17.0.2:27017/?readPreference=primary&appname=MongoDB%20Compass%20Community&ssl=false -p 8087:8061 receipts-api
+docker run -d --name dev-recipes-api -e MONGO_URL=mongodb://172.17.0.2:27017/?readPreference=primary&appname=MongoDB%20Compass%20Community&ssl=false -p 8087:8061 recipes-api

 ``
 ### 3 - Running PowerShell script

 This is my fav :)

-the run-dev.ps1 file on root folder contains all the steps needed to put receipts-api up and running.
+the run-dev.ps1 file on root folder contains all the steps needed to put recipes-api up and running.

 So, you cann run it by simply  executing: